 Karl Lockett is a Sports Podiatrist with a special interest in heel pain and Plantar Fasciitis.
-He graduated from the university of Salford, Manchester in 1998 and has been specializing in biomechanics and Plantar Fasciitis in Australia since 2001.
+He graduated from the university of Salford, Manchester in 1998 and has been in biomechanics and Plantar Fasciitis in Australia since 2001.

 Karl Locket was invited to speak at the Sports Medicine Australia seminar rooms in 2012 where he shared his knowledge with fellow Podiatrists.
 He regularly welcomes students from the University of Western Sydney into the clinic so don’t be surprised if there are 2 sets of hands on your feet during your consultation.

-Karl currently offers treatment for Plantar Fasciitis in 4 locations throughout Sydney – Martin Place, North Sydney, West Ryde and Parramatta.
+Karl currently offers treatment for Plantar Fasciitis in 4 locations throughout Sydney – Martin Place, Crows Nest, West Ryde and Parramatta.
 Patients with Plantar Fasciitis or other types of heel pain are often required to come to the practice once or twice so that Karl can implement a treatment plan, unless they need shock wave therapy, in which case they may come once a week for up to 6 or 8 weeks.

 At the Sydney Heel Pain Clinics, Karl has different treatment options for Plantar Fasciitis, depending on the patient’s set of individual circumstances.
 There are some treatments that can provide immediate relief from heel pain at the first visit, such as an immobilisation boot or shock wave therapy.
 Other treatment examples for Plantar Fasciitis are strapping or orthotics.